wilsonmar/VisualStudio/AzureCosting.md

 The <a href="#AppSvcScaleUpCostingLogic"> App</a> worksheet
 calculates the number of Minutes per Day, Month, and Year used in other sheets.

-## <a name="PROSMultipleServers"> PROS: Multiple Servers</a>
-The disadvantage of several smaller servers:

-  * Automation of server initiation and take-down requires work
-  * Communication among servers (for redunduncy) complicates and use up bandwidth
-  * There is a limit to number of physical servers serviced by a single switch
-  * Waste in purchasing excess stand-by capacity that "don't earn money"

-The advantage of several smaller servers:

-  * Automation of server initiation eliminate human error and enables learning
-  * Ability to down individual servers
-  * Ability to incrementally add or subtract instances dynamically
-  * Assets deployed are more fully utilized

 <hr />